martasumyk/UI-Screen-Representation/README.md

 Problem: represent image in text format understandable for LLMs (ChatGPT)

+Solution:

-Detecting the elements on the picture to json format using pre-trained UIED model.
+Step 1: Detecting the elements on the picture to json format using pre-trained UIED model.

 Example of usage: